CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 - PIDs for software
 - PIDs for publications

-**This tutorial will help you set an ORCID record (or public record) auto-update triggered by a dataset publication on a Dataverse repository using DOIs as dataset PIDs.**
+**We want to have a contributor or researcher ORCID profile automatically updated every time a dataset to which they contributed is published on Dataverse.
+This tutorial will help you set your ORCID record auto-update triggered by a dataset publication on a Dataverse repository (using DOIs as dataset PIDs).**

 ## 2. Prerequisites

 - a Dataverse repository using Persistent Identifiers from DataCite called DOIs (Digital Object Identifiers).
 This feature is available since [Dataverse version 4.13 (dated 2016)](https://blog.datacite.org/dataverse-is-now-minting-dois-with-datacite/).
-- an Open Researcher and Contributor identifier (ORCID iD).
+- your Open Researcher and Contributor identifier (ORCID iD).
 Regsitration is needed to get an [ORCID](https://info.orcid.org/documentation/features/orcid-registry/) iD and maintain and control an ORCID record.
-An ORCID identifier is provided as a set of characters for instance `0000-0003-4074-2B76`.
+An ORCID identifier comes as a set of characters for instance `0000-0003-4074-2B76`.

 ## 3. Setup

-We want to have an contributor or researcher ORCID profile updated every time a dataset to which they contributed is published on Dataverse.

 ### Step 1: Enable Auto-update of your ORCID record

-### Activate your DataCite profile and set permissions
+#### Activate your DataCite profile and set permissions

 *This operation involves Globus (https://globus.org/), a non-profit DataCite partner.
 You may want to check also [ORCID Client Terms of Use](https://info.orcid.org/public-client-terms-of-service/) and this statement about [personal data transfer by ORCID from EU to the US](https://info.orcid.org/our-principles-policies/faq-orcid-and-ecj-schrems-ii-decision/).*